prashantgunit/EasiestPermission/README.md

     }

-Override onRequestPermissionsResult onfuntion like this
+Override onRequestPermissionsResult function like this

        override fun onRequestPermissionsResult(
         requestCode: Int,